bhaskarkr/API_Rate_Limiter_Custom_annotation_Redis/README.md

 This is an addition to the user service repository branch day 2.

+Steps:
+  1. First clone the User Service Repository
+  2. change branch to day 2
-First clone the User Service Repository and then only update the files provided in this repo.
+  3. only update the files provided in this repo.